Back

 • Attempt to cheat or otherwise obtain an unfair advantage on the PSAT 10.

-• Remove or attempt to remove any test questions or responses or any notes or scratch paper from the testing area, including through memorization, give them to anyone else, or discuss them with anyone else through any means, including, but not limited to, email, text messages, or the internet.
+• Remove or attempt to remove any test questions, responses, notes, or scratch paper from the testing area, including through memorization; give them to anyone else; or discuss them with anyone else through any means, including, but not limited to, email, text messages, or the internet.

 • At any time, improperly access the test area, the test (or any part of the test), an answer key, or any information about the test.

-• Engage in any way in (i) theft or attempted theft of test content including through Exam App intrusion; (ii) postexam manipulation of test content, responses, or test administration data; (iii) attempting to adversely impact or adversely impacting College Board or your school network or Exam App through any means including cybersecurity means.
+• Engage in any way in (i) theft or attempted theft of test content including through intrusion into Bluebook; (ii) postexam manipulation of test content, responses, or test administration data; (iii) attempting to adversely impact or adversely impacting College Board or your school network or Bluebook through any means including cybersecurity.

-• Attempt to give or receive assistance, including by copying or through the use of an answer key.
+• Attempt to give or receive assistance, including by copying or by using an answer key.

 • Discuss, record, copy, or share information about the test including questions, answers, identifying information about the version or form of a test, or any other information that might compromise the security of the test at any time (including before the test, during the test, during breaks, or after the test).